 We continue to receive numerous requests from local distribution companies (LDC’s) for new transmission to distribution (T-D) interconnections.
 These interconnection requests generally are categorized into one of four different types of projects:

 Constructing new T-D substations

 This type of interconnection typically involves constructing a new T-D substation to serve normal load growth.
 They are usually located adjacent to an existing transmission line which is tapped or looped into the new substation.
-However sometimes, from a Best Value Planning perspective, the optimum site for the new substation cannot be located adjacent to the transmission line and we are required to construct a transmission line to the new substation site.
-In these instances, it may require a single circuit transmission tap to the new substation, or it may require a new transmission line from two existing substations to form a new network line.
-Depending on the redistribution of the load and type of new interconnection, the transmission system performance may not be materially impacted.
-However, a new network line may have a greater impact on the transmission system performance than just connecting a new substation to existing lines.
+If the new substation site cannot be located adjacent to the transmission line, the ATC Best Value Planning (BVP) process helps evaluate the optimal transmission system solution to interconnect the new substation.
+Depending on the re–distribution of the load and type of new interconnection, the transmission system performance may be materially impacted.
+Generally, a new network line may have a greater impact on the transmission system performance than just connecting a new substation to existing lines.

 Adding or replacing T-D transformers at existing substations